Report of the Faculty Learning Community on Student Evaluations of Teaching

 Nancy Tatarek (Sociology & Anthropology)

-Laurie Hatch (College of Arts & Science Dean?s Office, Sociology & Anthropology) and Tim Vickers (Center for Teaching and Learning) also participated in the Faculty Learning Community.
+Laurie Hatch (College of Arts & Science Dean?s Office, Sociology & Anthropology) and Tim Vickers (Center for Teaching, Learning, and Assessment) also participated in the Faculty Learning Community.